stratosphereips/HackerGridWorld/README.md

 - The world is a 2D grid of X times Y. Defined by the configuration of the server (` HGW.server.conf`)
 - The world has two ways to end:
-    - Score is 0
+    - Steps reach 0
-    - You stepped into the output gate square
+    - You stepped into an object that 'ends the game' (such as the output gate or lava)
 - The score starts by some predefined value in the server's configuration.
-But I suggest to make it large so you give time to your agent to spend a lot of steps randomly learning.
+Defaults to 0.
-- The output gate (marked by default by an O in the world) increments your score and ends the game.
+- The output gate (marked by default by an O in the world) has positive reward and ends the game.
-- There can be objects in the world (such as a treasure with money marked by the X), that increment or decrement your score.
+- There can be objects in the world (such as a treasure with money marked by the X), that have positive or negative rewards.
 You need to find out by yourself.
 - The goal is to finish the game with the maximum amount of score.
+However, note that the world server only gives rewards.
+It is up to each agent to compute its own score based on the rewards.
 - There are 4 possible actions: up, down, left, right.
 - If you try to move outside the grid, you will stay in the last valid position of the grid.
-- Every action taken has a penalty of -1 in the score.
+- Every action taken has a penalty reward of -1.
 If you keep moving outside the grid with actions, even if your position does not change, you are penalized.

 # Define the world
 The whole world is defined in the configuration file of the server, such as: